MicrosoftDocs/memdocs/sccm/mdm/deploy-use/change-mdm-authority.md

     - Enroll a new device
     - Make sure the newly enrolled device shows up in the Configuration Manager console.
     - Perform an action, such as Remote Lock, from the administration console to the device.
 If it is successful, the device is being managed by the new MDM authority.
-- If you have issues with specific devices, you can un-enroll and re-enroll the devices to get them connected to the new authority and managed as quickly as possible.
+- If you have issues with specific devices, you can unenroll and reenroll the devices to get them connected to the new authority and managed as quickly as possible.